fattah247/UpTimePulse/README.md

 The Service gives `ping-agent` a stable DNS name, Prometheus scrapes it, and Grafana reads Prometheus.
 The `api-gateway` sits alongside to expose a human‑friendly JSON API.

 ## What Each YAML File Is Doing (and Why)
+If a term is unclear (ConfigMap, PVC, Secret, etc.), jump to `ARCHITECTURE.md#dictionary-terms-used-in-this-doc`.
 ### `charts/uptimepulse/templates/ping-agent-deployment.yaml`
 Runs the ping-agent container.